Article Content Requirements

 Submitting Articles to YJIL

-YJIL has now accepted all Articles for Issue 2 of Volume 43 and will begin reviewing Submissions for Issue 1 of Volume 44 in early 2018.
-For the next Submissions cycle, YJIL will be transitioning to Scholastica and will no longer be accepting Articles via ExpressO.
+YJIL is currently reviewing Submissions for Issue 1 of Volume 44.
+Please note that YJIL has transitioned to Scholastica and will no longer be accepting Articles via ExpressO.

 The Yale Journal of International Law reviews article submissions for Issue 1 of the current Volume starting on or about February 21 of each calendar year.
 The Journal reviews article submissions for Issue 2 starting on or about August 1 of the each calendar year.
 During both submissions cycles, the Journal will accept submissions until the issue is filled.
-Please note that Issue 2 of Volume 43 has been filled, and the Journal will begin reviewing submissions for Issue 1 of Volume 44 in February 2018.
+The Journal is currently reviewing submissions for Issue 1 of Volume 44.

 YJIL is distinguished among international law journals for its thoughtful, professional editorial review process.
 In addition to rigorous cite-checking and Bluebooking, all articles selected for publication receive two rounds of substantive feedback in the form of “Edit Letters” (usually around five to six pages each in length) containing the Editorial Board’s suggestions for further honing the author’s argument and improving the structure and development of the piece.
 Nevertheless, YJIL authors retain full control over the final content of their work, and all comments and suggestions offered by YJIL’s Editors are optional.